-SIP credentials allow you to use your Swisscom fixed network number on devices and third-party VoIP clients.
+SIP credentials allow you to use your Swisscom fixed network number on devices and VoIP clients from third-party providers or on Swisscom SIP telephones if using at a different location (nomadic use).
 They comprise a user name, an authentication name and a password.
 SIP credentials are linked to the relevant fixed network number and are confidential.

 SIP credentials are unique to each fixed network number.
-Once configured on the device or third-party VoIP clients they make it possible to make calls anywhere in the world.
+Once configured on devices or VoIP clients from third-party providers or on Swisscom SIP telephones, they make it possible to make calls anywhere in the world.
 These calls are charged in accordance with your fixed network subscription and appear on your invoice.
 There are no additional charges for using SIP credentials.
 The costs are identical to normal fixed network calls.

 To activate your SIP credentials, you first have to log on using two-step authentication.
-This consists of your Swisscom Login and your Natel® Login with an authenticated mobile number.
+This consists of your Swisscom Login and an authenticated mobile number.
 You will be taken through the steps required if your mobile number is not yet authenticated.
 Once you have requested your SIP credentials you will receive an SMS with a user name, authentication name and password.

-The information provided below must be set up in the device or VoIP clients of third party providers:
+The information provided below must be entered in the devices (excluding Swisscom SIP telephones) or VoIP clients from third-party providers:

 ||You receive your fixed network number by SMS|